MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3d-view/index.md

 <!-- ===== -->
-### DOM expander tree
+### Layers expander tree

-Expand this tree to display DOM tree information about the selected DOM element.
+Expand this tree to display the list of composited layers.
+Click on a layer to review detailed information about it in the Details info pane.

 <!-- ===== -->